MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     jobtype* = {string}

-With the :code:`jobtype` keyword the user can choose from different engines to perform (not only) MD simulations.
+With the ``jobtype`` keyword the user can choose from different engines to perform (not only) MD simulations.

 Possible options are:

-   1. **mm-md** - Represents a full molecular mechanics molecular dynamics simulation performed via the :ref:`GUFF <guffdatFile>` formalism and/or the :code:`Amber force field`.
+   1. **mm-md** - Represents a full molecular mechanics molecular dynamics simulation performed via the :ref:`GUFF <guffdatFile>` formalism and/or the ``Amber force field``.
 Respective input file keys are found in the :ref:`mmKeys` section.

    2. **qm-md** - Represents a full quantum mechanics molecular dynamics simulation.
 For more information see the :ref:`qmKeys` section.